Lille France is a perfect city to visit if you’re interested in art, history and delicious food. These are the best things to do in Lille.

 Enjoy the delicious food

 France is, of course, famous for its food.
-And because Lille is approximately on the border between France and Belgium, they also have really good drinks!
-There are so many wine bars and (Belgian) beer cafes for you to check out.
+And because Lille is located very close to the border between France and Belgium, they also have really good drinks!
+There are many wine bars and (Belgian) beer cafes for you to check out.
 And in addition, you will find very nice restaurants on every street.
 Your tastebuds will thank you!

 Parc de la Citadelle